pluja/kycnot/README.md

 Also, **active contributors** are wanted!
 I am alone with this and my time is limited.

 ### The project itself:
 I want the site to use as little JS as possible (as when I have some time I want to add a non-JS version plus a Tor mirror for the site), so all suggestions will be evaluated before being added.
-Also, I won't have any backend in the near future, only frontend.
-I may be adding backend at some point if the project grows.

 [The list of changes can be found here](CHANGELOG.md)